 The City's two-year public services funding cycle is structured so that each sub-recipient receives an on-site monitoring visit every three years, with desktop monitoring of quarterly report and reimbursement reviews as they are received.
-To ensure program compliance, NIH staff conducted desktop monitoring for all sub-grantee agencies and but could not conduct on-site monitoring visits for sub-grantees during Program Year 2020 due to social distancing guidelines during the corona virus pandemic.
-Six organizations that were recipients of CDBG funding were monitored remotely during this program year.
+No organizations that were recipients of CDBG funding were monitored remotely during this program year.
 Staff also implemented a risk analysis worksheet to track monitoring and to determine if sub-recipients need more frequent on-site reviews.

 Affordable housing monitoring includes HOME funded properties as well as BMR properties.
 Review is done annually through desktop review of required documentation and an onsite visit every two year, or more frequently as needed.
 Regular compliance and evaluation of programs is managed daily by City staff.
-Due to the pandemic, no onsite monitoring visits were conducted during the program year, but rents were collected and reviewed from 14 properties.
+Due to the pandemic, no onsite monitoring visits were conducted during the program year, but rents were collected and reviewed from 16 properties.